ZhiyuZhang/MALATANG/README.md

     @flag_idx.class  input.jcmt  N   !
 N means how many polygons you want to use for setting windows

-    firstly set a polygon to set window for all spectra
+    firstly set a polygon to set window for all spectra: click four corners of setting window regions.

-    Then start data quality inspection and flagging (selection).
+    Then start data quality inspection and flagging (selection). -- when you find some regions with bad data, please click the upper side then the lower side of this region.
+Then the code will automatically neglect this region in the output.